jonlambert/laravel-gulp-starter/readme.md

+## PLEASE NOTE!
+With the introduction of Laravel 5 and Elixir, this repo is of no use...!

 ## Laravel 4.3 + Gulp + Compass

 I was fed up of the bootstrapping I needed to do for each project, so I created this repository.
 I'm aiming for this to be a fluid project, constantly changing as I encounter new bits I need to configure.
 I'm also playing around with Gulp as an alternative for Grunt (I like the pipes...).